Courage-1984/Dataset-Forge/docs/features.md

 - (If configurable: You can enable/disable sounds in the user preferences/settings menu.)

 These sounds help you know instantly when an operation finishes, fails, or the app starts/stops—no need to watch the screen at all times.

+## 🖥️ User Experience and CLI Features

+- All interactive workflows and menu actions print clear, Mocha-styled headings before input/output prompts and before progress bars or long-running operations.
+This provides context and improves navigation.
+See the Style Guide for implementation details.